Xola-lab/oibsip_taskno/README.md

 Now, it becomes clear what the accuracy of each model is.
 Clearly, the Random Forest Model is a much better propensitor in this case followed by the Support Vector Classifier.

 ### Summary
+This project was not different from the first, it involved largely the same process (with a little difference in the number of models used).
+The process involved in this project were Importing the relevant Libraries, Data Inspection (getting a glimpse of the data), Checking for Duplicates and Null Values, Feature Selection, Data Preprocessing, Training the different models, Evaluating these models and, finally, Visualising the results.